Understanding Systems and Procedure Packs in Accordance with EU MDR

 Conformity Assessment of System and Procedure Packs

-The SPP containing devices without CE marking or those sterilized not in line with manufacturer's instructions, or the combination of devices is incompatible with their original intended purpose must undergo a conformity assessment as a device on its own.
+The SPP (Systems and procedure packs) containing devices without CE marking or those sterilized not in line with manufacturer's instructions, or the combination of devices is incompatible with their original intended purpose must undergo a conformity assessment as a device on its own.
 In such cases, the SPP takes on the obligations of a manufacturer and must comply with the relevant conformity assessment procedure outlined in MDR Article 52.

 System and Procedure Pack Producer vs. Manufacturer